First time tourist in London photographing Tower Bridge

 Paddington

-Paddington is also a major station with connections to several Tube lines, making it easy to get around central London easily.
+Paddington is also a major station with connections to several Tube lines.
 The beautiful new Elizabeth line stops here, so you could hop on and be near Covent Garden at Tottenham Road Station in under 10 minutes.

 South Kensington